Clinch Mountain Echo

 Presumably not enough business was generated for Bill Gatton to extend the show?

-The dates which are given for these shows must refer to broadcast rather than recording date.
-On the earliest date, Sunday 28th May 1972, Ralph was holding his "Second Annual Memorial Festival" at the Old homeplace in McClure, Va... and similarly, On June 11th 1972 Ralph appeared at Bill Monroe's 6th Annual Bluegrass Festival in Bean Blossom, In.[2]
+The dates which are given for these shows must refer to broadcast rather than recording date, as on the earliest date, Sunday 28th May 1972, Ralph was holding his "Second Annual Memorial Festival" at the Old homeplace in McClure, Va...

-Ralph also plugs the 1st July appearance on the 'Unknown date' show, along with their next festival appearance at the James Monroe "2nd Annual Bluegrass Festival" at 'Kineauvista' Cosby/Newport, Tn the same weekend.
+Ralph also plugs the 1st July appearance at Bill Gatton's Chevrolet dealership on the 'Unknown date' show, along with their next festival appearance at the James Monroe "2nd Annual Bluegrass Festival" at 'Kineauvista' Cosby/Newport, Tn the same weekend.

 The recordings are presumably some of the last to feature Ricky Skaggs/Keith Whitley line up; and a couple of the tapes feature Dr. Bruce Mongle, who was Carter & Ralph's physician.
 He also played at the Hills Of Home Memorial festival in the 1970's (at least 1973, 1975 & 1977).